chaosleaguewiki/chaosleaguewiki.github.io/docs/chat-commands/twitch.md

 Set a point fee that each player has to pay when entering gameplay on a tile.
 `[amount]` can be a number between 0 and 15.

+### `!left` and `!right`

+These commands can only be executed while the minigame [Royal Execution](../twitch-minigames/epic/royal-execution.md) is playing.
+Lowers a spike wall on the defined side of the tile, eliminating any player Marbles currently in it.

 [song-playlist]: https://open.spotify.com/playlist/5gdz9X9y9hpBOCjYo6TI31